lapislang/reference/items/functions.md

 ### Cons

-- It increases the executable size due to code expansion.
+- It increases the executable size due to code expansion, making it not useful in situations where there is few available memory
 - *Inline functions* are resolved at compile time.
-Which means if you change the code of inlined function, you will need to recompile the code using it to make sure it will be updated.
+Which means if you change the code of inlined function, you will need to recompile every part of the code using it to make sure it will be updated.
-- Sometimes not useful for example in embedded systems where large executable size is not prefered at all due to memory constraints.

-### Example
+### Examples

 ```lapis
 fn i32 add(i32 a, i32 b) inline {